 - H265 is not yet supported natively.
 You need to convert to friendly codec from the menu, see #88

-- If you have trouble cutting, try toggling the button
+- If you have an error when running the cut: Try toggling the button

 all(all streams) to

-- If you get an error when cutting any kind of file under Windows, please check your anti-virus.
+- If you get an error when cutting or opening any kind of file under Windows, please check your anti-virus.
 It might be blocking execution of ffmpeg, see #18

 Development building / running